-Windows 10 Technical Preview is still unstable operating system, actually it’s not even real operating system.
+Windows 10 Technical Preview is still unstable operating system, actually, it’s not even real operating system.
 And it could feature some errors and bugs.
 One of the problems users are noticing is that they’re unable to delete some file or folder.
 And if you’re facing the same issue, we’ll show you a few solutions for this problem.

-Reboot your system
+Solution 1 – Reboot your system

 Unresponsiveness doesn’t just happen in this case, for example, a lot of people reported that they’re unable to open the start menu sometimes, but when they restart their computer, everything works fine.
 But if restarting your PC didn’t solve the problem, you can try one of the following solutions.

-Delete the file/folder with Command Prompt
+Solution 3 – Delete the file/folder with Command Prompt

 You can also try to delete the file or folder with Command Prompt.
 Using Command Prompt for deletion is sometimes more efficient, and you definitely should give it a try.
 Here’s what you need to do to delete a certain file or folder with Command Prompt:

-- Go to Search and type cmd
+- Go to Search and type cmd.
+Open Command Prompt.

-- In the Command Prompt, enter del and location of folder or file you want to delete, and press Enter (fore example c:usersJohnDoeDesktoptext.txt)
+- In the Command Prompt, enter del and location of folder or file you want to delete, and press Enter (for example del c:\users\JohnDoe\Desktop\text.txt).

 Solution 4 – Change the ‘Ownership’ of the file/folder

 Sometimes you can’t delete a certain file or folder because you don’t have appropriate permissions for it.
 In order to gain full permission of the file or folder, you need to change the ownership of the file and gain full control of it.
 Here’s what you should do to get the full control of a certain folder or file:

-- Right click on the file you want to delete and choose Properties
+- Right click on the file you want to delete and choose Properties.

-- Under Security tab, click Advanced button
+- Under Security tab, click the Advanced button.

-- The Advanced Security Settings window will appear, and you’ll spot Owner
+- The Advanced Security Settings window will appear, and you’ll spot Owner.

 - Note: Trustedinstaller is a Windows built-in account which removes and modifies updates and other Windows components.
 But you should be warned that if TrustedInstaller is listed as an owner of a certain file, you shouldn’t change it.
 Because if you rename or delete the file your system may become unstable even more, so change the ownership from TrustedInstaller only if you know what you’re doing.